 Temperature will affect the occupant's perception of IAQ based on employee comfort levels, effect of drafts or airflow, and humidity levels in a building.
 In most cases, simple adjustments to thermostats and direction of airflow from registers can improve perceived IAQ.
 As a reference, the temperatures recommended by ASHRAE for general office space ranges from approximately 68° to 75° Fahrenheit in the winter, and from approximately 75° to 80° Fahrenheit in the summer.
-Temperature readings at all indoor locations tested were documented in the range of 74.6° to 77.2° Fahrenheit.
+Temperature readings at all indoor locations tested were documented in the range of 74.9° to 77.9° Fahrenheit.

 The amount of water vapor that can be contained in the air varies by the temperature and pressure of the air.
 The ratio of water vapor in the air to the maximum amount of water vapor the air can hold at a given temperature is expressed as relative humidity (RH).
 The recommended RH comfort range is 35% to 55%.
 In general, for buildings, the presence of excessive moisture can lead to mold growth and other biological contaminants.
-Low RH, common for buildings in New England during colder months, may contribute to irritated mucous membranes, dry eyes, and sinus discomfort while high relative humidity, common in summer, may cause discomfort, as it hinders the body's use of perspiration as a cooling mechanism.
-RH levels at most of the indoor locations tested during this survey were elevated above the generally accepted comfort range.
+Low RH, common for buildings in New England during colder months, may contribute to irritated mucous membranes, dry eyes and sinus discomfort while high relative humidity, common in summer, may cause discomfort, as it hinders the body's use of perspiration as a cooling mechanism.
+RH levels at the indoor locations tested during this survey were below the generally accepted comfort range, except for readings collected in the gym, café, and rooms D110 and D122 which were elevated above the generally accepted guideline.

 Dew point is related to humidity and is the temperature below which water vapor may start to condense to form water droplets on a surface.
 If dew forms on interior building materials, the material may become wet, and subsequent fungal growth can occur.
 For instance, an uninsulated cold-water pipe may form condensation when the temperature of the metal surface is colder than the environmental dew point, and drip onto surfaces causing them to become wet.
-Dew point measurements on the day of testing ranged from 56.9° to 66.1° Fahrenheit.
+Dew point measurements on the day of testing ranged from 54.8° to 64.4° Fahrenheit.
 Based on these results, the interior temperature readings were all above the Dew Point readings.
 The results and testing locations are presented in Appendix A.